cparnot/XgridFUSE/README.markdown

 Source code
 -----------

-The code for Xgrid FUSE is open source, and released under the [GPL license](License-GPL.txt).
+The code for Xgrid FUSE is open source, and released under the GPL license.
 There are other licenses that apply to these various elements:

 * Xgrid FUSE does not directly use any of the MacFUSE code and does not include the binary in its distribution.
 But of course, XgridFuse needs MacFUSE to be able to do anything; the MacFUSE source code and binaries are released under a "BSD-style license" (see also [the MacFUSE website](http://code.google.com/p/macfuse/)).
-* The binary for the macfuse-objc wrappers is used by Xgrid FUSE, in the form of the MacFUSE-ObjC framework.
-The license is included in the source code distribution, see file 'macfuse-objc-license.txt' (Apache license).
+* The binary for the macfuse-objc wrappers is used by Xgrid FUSE, and is distributed separately in the form of the MacFUSE-ObjC framework.
+The license is included in the source code of Xgrid FUSE, see file 'macfuse-objc-license.txt' (Apache license).
-* IconFamily 0.9.2 is included in the MacFUSE-ObjC framework, and is distributed under an [MIT License](http://iconfamily.sourceforge.net/).
+* IconFamily 0.9.2 and GTResourceFork were compiled into the MacFUSE-ObjC framework.
+Please read the distribution licenses, both are [MIT License](http://iconfamily.sourceforge.net/).
-* GTResourceFork is included in the MacFUSE-ObjC framework, and is distributed under an [MIT License](http://www.ghosttiger.com/?p=117).
 * The Xgrid functionality is provided by the GridEZ framework, released by myself, available for [download](http://cmgm.stanford.edu/~cparnot/xgrid-stanford/html/goodies/GridEZ-info.html) under the LGPL license.
 * See also source files for attributions and licenses.